abcnorio/nspawn-aiml/Readme.md

 ## Security

 The systemd-nspawn approach shares the same kernel with the host which may be a security risk [1](https://unix.stackexchange.com/questions/145739/what-makes-systemd-nspawn-still-unsuitable-for-secure-container-setups) in case of kernel exploits.
 This is the same situation with [docker](https://opensource.com/business/14/7/docker-security-selinux).
 It can be run as a [non-privileged user](https://wiki.archlinux.org/title/Systemd-nspawn#Unprivileged_containers) but only one non-privileged user per container.
 However, systemd-nspawn is like a chroot environment and in contrast to chroot virtualizes the whole file system hierarchy and process tree.
+The [man-page](https://www.freedesktop.org/software/systemd/man/latest/systemd-nspawn.html#Security%20Options) offers much more fine-tuning for security which is **not covered by this tutorial**.
 Whether and how systemd-nspawn can be infected by malware is difficult to assess, but it is certainly more secure than not using it and installing AI/ML plugins directly on the host.
 Of course one can switch to [LXC](https://wiki.archlinux.org/title/Linux_Containers) or kvm/ [libvirt](https://wiki.archlinux.org/title/Libvirt) full virtualization.
 It is not the goal of this tutorial to make a definite proposal about the most secure approach but to provide a manageable and practical solution for ordinary users without in-depth knowledge of *nix systems and security features.
 If someone has this knowledge, just go ahead and extend the points made here or question them - esp. if easier solutions are possible.

 ## Files